nahobbs5/AzureActiveDirectoryDemo/README.md

 Enter the VM’s admin credentials and connect via RDP.

 ℹ️ Bastion avoids assigning public IPs to VMs, reducing exposure compared to direct RDP.
+Note that you are charged for every hour the Bastion is active, regardless of whether you are running the VM.

 ![Bastion Setup](images/6Bastion.png)